tkachV/KyivstarTVDemo/README.md

 And depending on type - we need to build different layout (more details in figma)

-Basic flow:
+Basic required flow:

 1. User opens application.
 2. Network calls start to load information.
-You can make network calls `sync` or `async` - depends on you.
-[Optional]: You can create skeletons if you want.
+[Optional]: You can create skeletons if you want - it's not required.
 3. When some of the data is loaded - user starts to see it on screen.
-4. User can see progress bar under asset image, if `progress > 0`
+4. User can see progress bar under asset image, if progress > 0
-5. User can tap `Del` button - which will remove content group from screen if `canBeDeleted` flag of contentGroup is set to true
+5. User can tap Del button - which will remove content group from screen if canBeDeleted flag of contentGroup is set to true

-Additional flow, not required, but will be a plus:
-1. User can tap on any asset and open `SwiftUI` asset details page.
+6. User can tap on any asset and open SwiftUI asset details page with title, image and back button.

+Additional flow, not required, but will be a plus - Asset Details Page:
-2. Make network call to load asset details
+1. Make network call to load asset details
+2. Populate data from network call into UI
 3. Pay attention on UI in figma, how it have to work

-Please, no storyboards, xib files, localizations.
+No storyboards, xib files and localizations.

-It will be a plus to create pull request into this repository.
+Use system default fonts, just take care of bold/regular weight.

+You have to create a fork from this repository and then create pull request here.
 The best solution will be pushed into main repository - so everyone can know something new.

 GL HF.

 p.s.
-If you have any questions(maybe some endpoints stoped working, or flow is not clear), feel free to create issues inside this repository, we'll try to react quickly.
+If you have any questions(maybe some endpoints stoped working, dead tokens, flow is not clear), feel free to create issues inside this repository, we'll try to react quickly.